abey79/vpype/README.md

 - `frame`: add a simple frame around the geometries
 - `lmove`, `lcopy`, `ldelete`: various layer manipulation commands
 - `show`: display the geometries in a `matplotlib` window
-- `write`: save the geometries as a SVG file
+- `write`: save the geometries as a SVG or HPGL file

 ### Data model and units